 As just explained, the common treatment for dry eyes is to alleviate symptoms by adding moisture with artificial tears or retaining moisture with punctal plugs.
-Recently, however, the FDA approved the use of Restasis™ the first prescription eye drop to treat the cause rather than symptoms of dry eyes and to increase tear production in patients who don't produce the right amount of tears.
+There is, however, another option: Restasis®, an FDA-approved prescription eye drop that treats the cause (rather than symptoms) of dry eyes by increasing tear production in patients who don't produce enough tears.

 What is this inflammatory process?

-Anyone who suffers from dry eye symptoms or uses artificial tears 1-2 times per day may be a candidate for Restasis.
+Anyone who suffers from dry eye symptoms or already uses artificial tears without relief may be a candidate for Restasis®.
 Beneficial effects (like decreased artificial tear use) take about three months to occur.
-If you are interested in Restasis, your eye care specialist can conduct tests to determine if a prescription is right for you.
+If you are interested in Restasis®, your eye care specialist can conduct tests to determine if a prescription is right for you.

 It is important to remember that dry eyes are often a life-long condition that can fluctuate in severity.
 Dry eyes can usually be controlled, but rarely cured.
 The following measures may help you to alleviate much of your discomfort, fear and frustration:

-Since 1985, Eye Care Specialists has provided comprehensive medical, surgical and laser care for virtually every eye condition to more than 121,000 people in southeastern Wisconsin.
+Since 1985, Eye Care Specialists has provided comprehensive medical, surgical and laser care for virtually every eye condition to more than 130,000 people in southeastern Wisconsin.
 If you would like detailed booklets/handouts on the information contained in this section or other eye-related topics, please contact our Communications & Education Department at 414-321-7035.
-To schedule a comprehensive eye evaluation, call one of our three convenient Milwaukee-area locations shown at the top of this web page.
+To schedule a comprehensive eye evaluation, call one of our three convenient Milwaukee-area locations directly.